prathab-b/prathab-b/README.md

 ### About Me

 I'm a third year student studying computer science at the University of Toronto.
+Some languages and tools I'm familiar with include:

+- Python
+- C
+- Java
+- Shell Scripting (SH, Bash)
+- Linux

 I'm currently interested in

 - Creating useful projects
 - Learning new technologies